Introduction

 Exam Strategy

-For Prelims: Know the four Code names and years (Wages 2019; Industrial Relations, Social Security, OSHWC — all 2020), the number of laws consolidated (29 central laws), fixed-term employment (gratuity after 1 year pro-rata), retrenchment threshold change (100 → 300 workers), gig worker aggregator contribution (1–2% turnover), and implementation date (21 November 2025).
+For Prelims: Know the four Code names and years (Wages 2019; Industrial Relations, Social Security, OSHWC — all 2020), the number of laws consolidated (29 central laws), fixed-term employment (gratuity after 1 year pro-rata), retrenchment threshold change (100 → 300 workers), gig worker aggregator contribution (1–2% turnover), implementation date (21 November 2025), and that final Central Rules were notified on 8 May 2026.
+Know e-Shram registrations: 31.38 crore unorganised workers (as of December 2025, PIB).

 For Mains (GS3): Common question formats — critically evaluate India's new Labour Codes; discuss implications for gig economy workers; analyse the ease of doing business vs worker protection trade-off.
-Key arguments: Codes improve business environment through simplified compliance and fixed-term flexibility; but critics argue raised thresholds for standing orders and retrenchment weaken collective bargaining power; gig worker provisions are path-breaking but need funded implementation; States' role is critical as labour is on the Concurrent List.
+Key arguments: Codes improve business environment through simplified compliance and fixed-term flexibility; but critics argue raised thresholds for standing orders and retrenchment weaken collective bargaining power; gig worker provisions are path-breaking but need funded implementation; States' role is critical as labour is on the Concurrent List — over 30 states have notified rules for at least one Code but uniformity is absent (as of May 2026).
+Final Central Rules notified 8 May 2026 is a milestone: it resolves Central-government-establishment ambiguity but state-level gaps persist.
 Cross-link to Ujiyari.com for updates on gig economy policy and ESIC/EPFO expansion news.